kerrynakayama/developintelligence_data_engineering/Day_01/LAB_01/LAB_01.md

 -
 -
 -
--
--
--
--
--

 ## Lab Time

-Break into groups of 3-5 people
+Break back into your groups
-Download the data

 ![Image of creating a no cluster table with order](https://github.com/kerrynakayama/developintelligence_data_engineering/blob/master/Day_01/LAB_01/IMAGES/Screen%20Shot%202020-07-05%20at%203.53.37%20PM.png)

 - Figure out what are your core questions that will need to be answered by your data
+- Think about the questions you asked your product owner

-### Write 3 questions you are trying to solve and create an ERD model that will help to answer it
+### Write at least 3 itmes you are trying to solve and create an ERD model that will help to answer it

 - What data should be apart of the FACT tables and what should be put in the DIM tables?